How to Get Amazing Wildlife Photos in Yellowstone

 RESPECT THE ANIMALS

 Finally, it’s important to be careful and respectful of the animals.
 Keep a safe distance from all wildlife, which are unpredictable and can be dangerous.
-The National Park Service recommends not approaching bears or wolves on foot within 100 yards or other wildlife within 25 yards.
-And move slowly when your subject is near so as not to spook it.
+It is imperative for park visitors to stay at least 100 yards from bears and 25 yards from all other wildlife.

 There’s always something wonderful to photograph here, and with care and flexibility you’ll come home with many frame-ready images.